How to Install a Bathroom in a Basement?

 • Connect your PVC: If your drain and PVC are different sizes or materials, use a mechanical coupler to join both.

-• Connect drains: Use piping and fittings to connect your drains.
-In many cases, a two-inch pipe is best connected to pipes and drains.
+• Connect drains: Connect your drains using piping and fittings.
+In many cases, a two-inch pipe is best.
 Only make a dry assembly (without glue) until your measurement is perfect.

 • Add Your Traps: Install traps at the end of each pipe.
-Also, make sure to burn the pipes one-eighth of an inch per foot to ensure proper drainage.
+Burn the pipes one-eighth of an inch per foot to ensure proper drainage.

 • Strengthen your traps: operate the tape on either side of the pipe and take the tape to your PVC.
 This will keep your pipes and traps stable during concreting.

-• Inspection Schedule: Have a local inspector double-check the plumber to ensure that your work is coded.
+• Inspection Schedule: Have a local inspector double-check the plumber to ensure your work is coded.

 • Pour concrete: hire a concrete paver to pour concrete.
-Be sure to cover the toilet tubes with a foam lid and wrap the shower drain in plastic.
+Cover the toilet tubes with a foam lid and wrap the shower drain in plastic.

 What kind of toilet do I need for a basement?

-You need to install gravity toilets for a basement because they drop water from the tank to the bowl and trap, forcing the waste down using gravity.
-Additionally, you can try macerating toilet system and combination with up-flush toilets.
+You need to install gravity toilets in a basement because they drop water from the tank to the bowl and trap, forcing the waste down using gravity.
+Additionally, you can try a macerating toilet system in combination with up-flush toilets.

 Mark Brown